Prathyusha1993/namaste-react-food-order-app/README.md

  */

  /**
- * useEffect - if no dependency array in useeffect,it renders every time
+ * useEffect - if no dependency array in useeffect,it renders every time means both after initial render and after every subsquential render.
  * if dependency array is empty, useefeect is called on initial render (just once)
  * if dependency array is there - called every time that dependency is updated.
  */